henrybarreto/wk/README.md

 <p align="center">
-WK is a CLI tool to create, manager and access workspaces.
+WK is a CLI tool to create, manage and access workspaces.
 </p>

 ## How to install